babyview-project/babyview-dataset/README.md

 # babyview-dataset

-Code for main model inference and training to accompany NeurIPS 2024 datasets &amp; benchmarks submission
+Code for demographics, main model inference, and training to accompany CCN 2025 paper submission